I’m Not Deaf – You Know …

 In the meantime, mum and I have found a happy new medium with WhatsApp messaging.
 “Luv Ya Mum!”

-With or without my glasses fellow Toastmasters, I’m so glad I’m not deaf – and bless her so is my mum you know … she IS my mum!
+With or without my glasses fellow Toastmasters, I’m so glad I’m not deaf – and bless her so is my mum; after all … she IS my mum!

 The purpose of this project is for the member to learn or review basic research methods and present a well- organized, well-researched speech on any topic.